PumpkinSoftware/TravelMate/README.md

 What is TravelMate?

-- A mobile application that connect students from 18 to 25 who want to go to an event in italy
+- A mobile application that connects students from 18 to 25 who want to go to an event in italy
 - Choose your event
 - Find the best fit of travel mate in advance
 - Low budget